ManiMajd89/SeamCarver-C-Content-Aware-Image-Resizer/README.md

 ## Overview

-Seam carving is a technique introduced in 2007 to reduce image size while minimizing perceptual distortion.
-Instead of uniformly shrinking the image, it identifies and removes **low-energy vertical seams**—paths of connected pixels from top to bottom that are least important according to a **dual-gradient energy function**.
+Seam carving is a content-aware image resizing technique introduced in 2007 that reduces image dimensions while preserving important visual features.
+Unlike traditional methods like cropping or scaling, seam carving works by identifying and removing **low-energy vertical seams**—paths of least visual importance that run from the top to the bottom of the image.

-This project processes raw RGB images stored in `.bin` files and performs multiple iterations of seam removal.
+This implementation processes raw RGB images stored in `.bin` format and supports multiple iterations of seam removal to progressively reduce image width while maintaining perceptual quality.

 ---

 ## Key Concepts